• Skip to primary navigation

 10. Buy in Bulk

 You can save so much money by buying in bulk!
-When was the last time you checked out the bulk section in your local grocery store?
-You can find so many different foods in that area now.
-I suggest checking out the bulk section for raw nuts, certain flours (some stores carry bulk almond flour and coconut flour now), and shredded coconut.
+I suggest checking out the bulk section for raw nuts, certain flours (some stores carry bulk almond flour and coconut flour), and shredded coconut.

 Now, the bulk section isn’t the only place you can buy in bulk.
 Many online stores also offer bulk options.
 This is how I purchase my almond flour.
-I usually buy 20 pounds (yes I know, it’s a lot) at a time and store most of it in my deep freezer.
+I usually buy 20 pounds at a time (yes I know, it’s a lot) and store most of it in my deep freezer.
 If you don’t already own one, I highly suggest purchasing a deep freezer.
-It will be your life savor on the paleo diet.
+It will be so helpful on the paleo diet.
 And what if you still don’t have room for all those bulk goods?
 Split them with a friend!
 As well, when you are shopping online you will note that many stores offer better deals the more you buy.
 I never buy things like shredded coconut in just one package.
 It is always cheaper to buy 3-4 packages at once.
 So make sure you do your homework before purchasing.

 Another tip for buying in bulk is to talk to your local organic or natural grocery store.
 They often offer deals if you buy an entire case or flat of something, but they might not advertise this, so it’s important to ask.
 Things like coconut milk and grass fed butter are great to buy this way.